 Server Name Indication, or SNI, is a method by which clients such as web browsers can securely designate the domain that they are attempting to access before completing the SSL handshake.

 That means that custom SSL certificates can be used on a multi-tenant system like a CDN without having to consume scarce dedicated IPv4 address space, a necessity for a truly scalable secure web.

-For that reason, we've only offered security via our own wildcard certificate (*.ssl.hwcdn.net) and via dedicated IP with custom certs.
+We currently offer security via our own wildcard certificate (*.ssl.hwcdn.net) and via dedicated IP with custom certs.

-For some applications a dedicated IP with its own standalone certificate is still going to be the proper approach, but with SNI support available on all modern browsers since 2010 it covers the vast majority of use cases.
+For some applications, a dedicated IP with its own standalone certificate is still going to be the proper approach, but with SNI support available on all modern browsers since 2010, it covers the vast majority of use cases.